-NEMA 3 usually use stainless steel 304 or galvanized steel to increase resistance to corrosion.
+NEMA 3 usually uses stainless steel 304 or galvanized steel to increase resistance to corrosion.

-The size and the design of the enclosure depend on the specific electrical equipment you plan to house there.
+The size and the design of the enclosure depending on the specific electrical equipment you plan to house there.

 However, NEMA 3 enclosures are usually medium-sized or big.